 The Fellows Program at the Toronto Mennonite Theological Centre (TMTC) is designed to invite scholars from a variety of disciplines—both those working across the breadth of the theological disciplines and those working outside the discipline of theology proper—to participate in the life of TMTC within the vibrant ecumenical context of the Toronto School of Theology (TST) at the University of Toronto.
 The Fellows Program provides a unique and intentionally interdisciplinary opportunity to participate in a dynamic and diverse community of scholars committed to charitable and rigorous intellectual exchange and to the life of the church.

 In addition to the opportunity to join a vibrant scholarly community at TMTC, Fellows will also be part of the largest ecumenical centre for graduate theological education of its kind in Canada and, by extension, one of Canada’s premier research Universities.
-Fellows will have access to the libraries of all of TST’s member colleges as well as to the library system of the University of Toronto, which includes Robarts Library.
-Because TMTC is a centre of Conrad Grebel University College (CGUC), Fellows will also have access to the Milton Good Library, which is the major depository in eastern Canada of Mennonite publications and houses the largest collection in Canada of Anabaptist works, as well as the larger University of Waterloo library system.
-Office space in Toronto is limited but can be arranged in consultation with the TMTC Director.
-All Fellowships at TMTC are offered on a non-stipendiary basis.
+Fellows will have access to the libraries of all of TST’s member colleges as well as to the library system of the University of Toronto.
+Because TMTC is a centre of Conrad Grebel University College (Grebel), Fellows will also have access to the Milton Good Library, which is the major depository in eastern Canada of Mennonite publications and houses the largest collection in Canada of Anabaptist works, as well as the larger University of Waterloo library system.
+Fellows are permitted and encouraged to use their affiliation publicly.
+All Fellowships at TMTC are offered on a non-stipendiary basis and do not include dedicated office space in Toronto.

-In order to cultivate a culture of collegial interaction and vibrant intellectual exchange all TMTC Fellows are normally expected to reside in or near the Toronto area during the period of their fellowship.
-Fellows are expected to attend the monthly Scholars Forums as regularly as possible and are expected to present part of their ongoing research at some stage during the tenure of their fellowship.
-Additionally, Fellows are invited to actively participate in the broader intellectual community by engaging with colleagues and scholars at TST’s member colleges and the University of Toronto.
+In order to cultivate a culture of collegial interaction and vibrant intellectual exchange, Fellows are expected to reside in or near the Toronto area during the period of their fellowship; to update TMTC staff with respect to their research activities, outputs, and plans; and to attend monthly Scholars Forums as regularly as possible.
+Additionally, Fellows are encouraged to present part of their ongoing research at some stage during the tenure of their fellowship and to actively participate in the broader intellectual community by engaging with colleagues and scholars at Grebel and the University of Waterloo as well as with TST’s member colleges and the University of Toronto.
+TMTC will facilitate logistical matters as needed including internet access, email and library privileges, and, where necessary, will provide assistance with visa applications.
+Additionally, TMTC will provide opportunity for Fellows to disseminate their research and will promote the output and impacts of Fellows via the web, social media channels, and other networks.

 - Senior Fellowships: Available to active or retired professors who bring experience and a broader academic network to TMTC.
 Term: ongoing as appropriate.

-- Visiting Fellowships: Available to independent scholars (normally with a graduate degree), to those with an academic appointment at any stage of their career, and to graduate students (normally enrolled at institutions outside Ontario).
+- Visiting Fellowships: Available to independent scholars and pastors (normally with a graduate degree), to graduate students (normally enrolled at institutions outside Ontario), and to those with an academic appointment at any stage of their career.
 Term: normally less than one year.

 Prospective Fellows are encouraged to contact the TMTC Director in the first instance for informal discussion about how their research might fit within the context of TMTC’s identity, values, and goals.
-Applications for Senior Fellowships and Research Fellowships are invited on an annual basis with a deadline of 31 May.
-Applications for shorter Visiting Fellowships will be considered on a rolling basis.
+Applications for Research Fellowships are invited on an annual basis with a deadline of 30 April.
+Applications for Senior, Visiting, and Faculty Fellowships will be considered on a rolling basis.
 Applications should be addressed to the TMTC Director and should include the following:

 - A current CV.